sux21/Experimental_Evolution/README.md

 # Step 5: Call SNPS between each derived strain and its most probable ancestor
 This step is based on https://github.com/rtdoyle/how-rhizobia-evolve/blob/master/Variant%20discovery/Variant_calling.md

-## 0. Clean up the reads for the two derived isolates (19_4_7, 19_1_9).
+## 0. Filter the reads for the two derived isolates (19_4_7, 19_1_9).
 Recall the two derived isolates, 19_4_7 and 19_1_9, are contaminated.
-Align the trimmed reads to the cleaned genomes and only use the aligned reads for subsequent steps.
+Align the trimmed reads to the split genomes and only use the aligned reads for subsequent steps.
 BWA version: 0.7.17-r1188 <br>
 Samtools version: 1.13 (using htslib 1.13) <br>
 bedtools version:2.31.1